State profile · 45 colleges · Mar–Jul 2026 retrievals

 What the IPEDS Data Shows for Colleges in New Mexico

-New Mexico has 44 Title IV-participating postsecondary institutions in the Integrated Postsecondary Education Data System (IPEDS), the federal directory that captures every college eligible to award federal student aid.
-The ownership mix is 28 public institutions, 3 private nonprofits, and 13 private for-profit schools — a structural split that drives most of the tuition variation visible in the table below.
-Public institutions typically report substantially lower in-state tuition because state appropriations subsidize the published price, while private nonprofits often show higher sticker prices that are partially offset by institutional aid.
+PlainCollege's Scorecard dataset contains 45 postsecondary institutions in New Mexico.
+The ownership mix is 28 public institutions, 3 private nonprofits, and 14 private for-profit schools.
+Public institutions often report lower in-state tuition because state appropriations subsidize the published price, while private nonprofits may show higher sticker prices partly offset by institutional aid.

 Cost and selectivity signals vary widely even within a single state.
-The average in-state tuition across New Mexico institutions is $5,529, and the average admission rate (weighted by institutions that report one) sits at 74.8%.
+The average in-state tuition among the 30 of 45 New Mexico institutions that report one is $5,529, and the average admission rate among the 7 that report one sits at 74.8%.
 Admission rates from IPEDS exclude open-enrollment institutions, which is why community colleges and many for-profits show as unreported rather than at 100 percent.
 Looking at the table, the acceptance-rate column is blank for schools that don’t screen applicants, a meaningful distinction when evaluating selectivity alongside earnings.

-Post-graduation outcomes tie cost to return.
-Graduates of New Mexico colleges earn a mean of $39,116 ten years after enrollment, based on U.S. Treasury tax records linked to federal aid applicants through the College Scorecard data file.
-Because earnings depend heavily on field of study and local labor markets, state-level averages should be read alongside each school’s program mix.
-The table sorts every institution with reported IPEDS enrollment so prospective students can compare acceptance rates, enrollment scale, and median earnings side by side rather than relying on third-party rankings.
+Institution-level earnings connect cost to one observed outcome.
+Among the 35 of 45 New Mexico colleges that report 10-year median earnings, federally aided former students show a mean of $38,880, based on Treasury-derived records published through the Scorecard.
+Because earnings depend heavily on field of study, student background, and local labor markets, state-level averages should be read alongside each school’s program mix.
+The table sorts institutions with reported IPEDS enrollment so users can compare acceptance rates, enrollment scale, and median earnings side by side.

 All Schools in New Mexico